t9md/atom-narrow/README.md

 # Bundled providers

-You can check GIFs of all bundled provider at [here](https://github.com/t9md/atom-narrow/wiki/Provider).
+You can check GIFs for all bundled provider [here](https://github.com/t9md/atom-narrow/wiki/Provider).
 I use `scan`, `search`, `git-diff-all`, `symbols` in daily-basis, for other providers I don't use much.

 - `scan`: Scan current editor.